Sample Course Descriptions

 Black Women Writers Imagine the (Global) South

-This course will consider how race, class, gender, and region intersect in Southern literature written by Black women authors in the contemporary moment.
+This course considers how race, class, gender, and region intersect in Southern literature written by Black women authors.
 We will discuss how these writers imagine Black life and social alienation in the (global) South through several genres, including the neo-slave narrative, historical fiction, and speculative fiction.

 What Is/Was Black American Literature?

-This course is structured as an examination of Kenneth Warren’s provocative claim that “what we know to be African American literature or black literature is of rather recent vintage” (What Was African American Literature?
+This graduate course is structured as an examination of Kenneth Warren’s provocative claim that “what we know to be African American literature or black literature is of rather recent vintage” (What Was African American Literature?
 1).
 We will engage in a semester-long, interdisciplinary inquiry that considers the social, political, and economic issues that informed literatures of protest as well as investigate whether the intersectional conditions to which early to mid-twentieth century Black American authors responded indeed ceased to be of pressing concern after the legal defeat of de jure Jim Crow.